A guide to active cash management

 The opportunity cost of idle cash

 For advisers, now is the time to actively manage cash allocations.
-The cash rate is at its highest in over 10 years, and yield curves are relatively flat – the base case for our Macquarie Banking and Financial Services group Investment Strategy team suggest we are likely at the end of the tightening cycle and the RBA may have scope to start lowering interest rates from August this year1.
+The cash rate is at its highest in over 10 years, and yield curves are relatively flat – which means there is currently little premium for taking a longer-term risk on bonds.

 With a holistic view of each client’s cash requirements and holdings, you can see opportunities to optimise client returns, and in turn share insights to strengthen relationships.

-“Cash and fixed income investments are the ballast in a diversified portfolio,” says Steve McKenna, Investment Strategist in Macquarie’s Banking and Financial Services group.
+“Cash and fixed income investments are the ballast in a diversified portfolio,” says David Carruthers, Investment Strategist in Macquarie’s Banking and Financial Services group.
 Cash can help reduce the impact of market volatility and protect against losses.
 It also provides essential liquidity.

 In the current market, idle cash could be missing out on greater returns – or delaying clients from achieving their wealth goals.